elrey67/seris-solutions/README.md

+HOW TO USE

+* Download the file.
+* Navigate to plugins > Add New Plugin
+* Upload the zip file and install
+* Activate the plugin
-Place this shortcode \[seris\_slider] on the page or in the location you want the slider to be on.
+* then add this shortcode \[seris\_slider] in the location you want the slider to appear.

+You can adjust the code to fit your design.